No.70 Poplar A1 Terrier

 Two of the ten surviving members of this class of locomotive reside on the K&ESR.
 Affectionately known to many as ‘Terriers', they had a capacity for hard work far in excess of their diminutive size.
 The loco now known as 'Poplar' entered service in 1872, working suburban trains in the London area, but by the turn of the century had become too small for the increasing traffic.
 However these locos had considerable potential on the second hand market and the loco was purchased by the K&ESR in 1901 for £650 - with 664,108 miles to its credit.

-It served the K&ESR well until 1931 when it was withdrawn.
-In 1933 a sister locomotive was robbed of parts to restore Bodiam to working order.
-After nationalisation Bodiam continued to work the K&ESR & later the Hayling Island branch until 1963, when it was again withdrawn.
-Amazingly the locomotive was saved from the scrapheap for further use on the K&ESR and is now owned jointly by the Railway and the Terrier Trust.
+Renamed and renumbered to No.3 'Bodiam' in the K&ESR fleet, it served well until 1931 when it was withdrawn.
+In 1933 a sister locomotive was robbed of parts to restore the loco to working order.
+After nationalisation it continued to work the K&ESR & later the Hayling Island branch until 1963, when it was again withdrawn.
+Amazingly the locomotive was saved from the scrapheap for further use on the K&ESR and is now owned jointly by the K&ESR and the Terrier Trust.